 It’s Dumas’s strength of voice.
 He moves the story along so easily, primarily through those masterful character pictures.
 We watch Entourage now, but what is that but an updating of this seminal story about the effect that true friends, real fellow travelers have on each other’s lives.

-Steed had an interesting point about the Man in the Iron Mask film, that it was the old actor guard--Jeremy Irons, Gerard Depardieu, Gabriel Byrne, John Malkovich-- bowing, literally, to Leo DiCaprio, the new king.
+Steed had an interesting point about the 1998 Man in the Iron Mask film, that it was the old actor guard--Jeremy Irons, Gerard Depardieu, Gabriel Byrne, John Malkovich-- bowing, literally, to Leo DiCaprio, the new king.
 Dumas never wrote a novel with that title.
-It’s actually one plot line in the gargantuan Vicomte de Bragelonne that was published as a freestanding book.
-One of my earliest, deeply literary experiences was finding the entire 9 volumes of Vicomte in the Hofstra library when my older brother was there.
+It’s actually one plot line in the gargantuan Vicomte de Bragelonne that was later published as a freestanding book.
+One of my earliest, deeply literary experiences was finding the entire 9 volumes of Vicomte in the Hofstra University library when my older brother was there.
 He took them out for me one by one, and I needed to use folio scissors to open many of the pages.
 I felt like I had found a portal into the “world of literature.”

 Get the Damn Motto Right